Seclusion of girls at puberty

 The seclusion of girls at puberty has been practised in societies around the world, especially prior to the early 20th century.
 In such cultures, girls' puberty held more significance than boys' due to menstruation, the girl's potential for giving birth, and widespread ideas of ritual purification related to the sacred power of blood.
 These societies practised various rites of passage, many of which lost their original forms or completely disappeared with the emergence of modern trends such as industrialization.

 Rites

 Two rules were common in the seclusion of adolescent girls: the girl must neither touch the ground nor see the sun.
 According to Sir James George Frazer, these rules also applied to divine kings and priests.
-These divine kings were carried on shoulders by their underlings who walked upon tapestry or carpet.
+These divine kings were carried on shoulders by their underlings or walked upon tapestry or carpet.
 Scholars have speculated that the Paleolithic Venus figurines are related to such puberty rites as they lack facial features (not seeing the sun), their tapered legs without feet (not touching the ground), and their adiposity (caused by seclusion).

 Among puberty rites which Frazer described, many adhered to the above rules: